morrow1nd/luax/doc/luax_reference_manual.md

 #### function

  In luax, function is first-class citizen.
 Luax provides only one way to create a function, which is expression `function(...) end`.
-Function achieved in luax code or C code are both the type **function**, which means you can't know whether a function is achieved in C code.
+Function achieved by luax code or C code are both the type **function**, which means you can't know whether a function is achieved by C code in luax code.
 Luax's function provides a variable named `arguments`. `arguments` holds all the real arguments as a array.
 The number of arguments is stored in `arguments.size`. `arguments` is useful when transport variable parameters.

  Examples:
 ```lua